TWO B-26 MARAUDERS PRANG

 '...A skidding Marauder shot through the fence across Beatty Road, spun around and put the nose through Butch Freeny's (actually spelt Freney) kitchen and crushed his water tank with a wing leading edge....'

-Freney's barber shop was on the corner of Beatty and Boundary Roads with the residence behind.
-After this incident and another involving a Lockheed Ventura with Gough Whitlam, later Prime Minister of Australia, in its crew, and 'several trailing aerial strikes on the roof', Trevan told me the house was relocated!
+Freney's barber shop was on the corner of Beatty and Boundary Roads with the residence located behind the shop.
+After this incident and another involving a Lockheed Ventura with Gough Whitlam, later Prime Minister of Australia, in its crew, and 'several trailing aerial strikes on the roof', Trevan told me that the house was relocated!

-ernie.jpg (95458 bytes) Photo showing location of Freney's barber shop and house.
+Photo showing location of Freney's barber shop and house and the house

 REFERENCE BOOK:-